pmitros/cpsd-lottery/docs/schools/mlk.md

 ### Are parents welcome in classrooms?
 In the library?

 I visited the classrooom back in JK and since then I've gone back a couple of times to read books or for science day.
 I do notice we're asked less and less to go into classrooms.
-(Not just upper-grade issue, as my daughter is in K now.)
+(Not just upper-grade issue, as one child is in K now.)
 I'm not sure why that is, as many parents have expressed to me they don't know what's going on at school and would like to visit the class (and in some cases, have not been permitted to do so for more than very short visits).
 You know what, I'm gonna ask about this.

 I've only been in the library for book fair a couple years back, and more recently not.